vcsjones/vcsjones.dev/_posts/2016-10-12-password-history.md

 hash_alg_2(salt3 + newPassword) == digest3
 ```

-If any of those are "yes", then they've broken their password history.
+If any of those are "yes", then they've used a password in their
+history.

 In real life, you are probably using something like bcrypt.
 Many bcrypt
 libraries put the salt, digest, and "version" (work factor) in to a single